toji/toji.dev/webgpu-best-practices/indirect-draws.md

 Worse than you'd think!

 To test this out I attached the [PIX D3D12 debugger](https://devblogs.microsoft.com/pix/) to Chrome and loaded up a WebGPU scene on one of my in-development pages.
-It rendered 5000 mesh instances with **412 indirect draw calls** in it's main render loop, which doesn't strike me as a particularly large number.
+It rendered ~5000 mesh instances with **412 indirect draw calls** in it's main render loop, which doesn't strike me as a particularly large number.
 But, crucially, the initial version of this page had every indirect draw call in it's own `GPUBuffer`.
-When capturing the frame in PIX you can immediately spot the large block of compute dispatches being performed at the beginning of the render pass (highlight here in green)
+When capturing the frame in PIX you can immediately spot the large block of compute dispatches being performed at the beginning of the render pass (highlighted here in green)

 ![Ouch](./media/indirect-validation-separate.png)

 What this shows is that of the ~6ms that it takes to execute the render pass on this device, ~3ms of that time is just performing indirect draw validation!
 A full 50% of the "render pass" time isn't doing any rendering!

-After a bit of refactoring, I combined all 412 indirect draw calls performed by the page to pull their arguments from the same `GPUBuffer` and captured the frame again.
+After a bit of refactoring, I combined the args for all 412 indirect draw calls into the same `GPUBuffer` and captured the frame again.
 The results were dramatically different:

 ![Yay!](./media/indirect-validation-combined.png)